richb-hanover/smokedata/README.md

 randomly distributed around a median value.
 The spread of the generated data should be similar to that of the perfect cone, but the randomness will introduce variations.

+* **samples-to-raw-smokedata.js** - Read a file of (numeric) readings,
+one per line, (these might be every-30-second samples) and output rows containing 120 samples as a Javascript array.

 ## Raw Data files

 The following files capture live data from real life for use in testing and understanding